-MORGANTON, NC—A new 1,500-acre state natural area in western North Carolina has been established thanks to a grant from the Open Space Institute (OSI).
+MORGANTON, NC (Jan.
+23, 2019) — A new, 1,500-acre state natural area in western North Carolina has been established, thanks to a grant from the Open Space Institute (OSI).
 The project secures important lands for water quality and wildlife habitat protection.

 The acquisition protects 13 miles of stream buffer along Bobs Creek and its tributaries, as well as several important plants including the sweet white trillium, roundleaf serviceberry, the spring coralroot, and the Appalachian golden-bar.